czbiohub/cookiecutter-pypackage/README.md

 -   Add the repo to your Travis CI account.
 -   Add the repo to your ReadTheDocs account + turn on the ReadTheDocs service hook.
 -   Release your package the standard Python way.
 Here's a release checklist: <https://gist.github.com/olgabot/5990987>

+### Check out the `hello` subcommand of your program!

+This comes pre-canned with an example command line subcommand and how to test it.